paradedb/paradedb/pg_analytics/README.md

 ## Roadmap

 `pg_analytics` is currently in beta.

 The following features are supported:

-- [ ] `deltalake` tables behave like regular Postgres tables and support most Postgres queries (JOINs, CTEs, window functions, etc.)
+- [x] `deltalake` tables behave like regular Postgres tables and support most Postgres queries (JOINs, CTEs, window functions, etc.)
-- [ ] `INSERT`, `UPDATE`, `DELETE`, `VACUUM`
+- [x] `INSERT`, `UPDATE`, `DELETE`, `VACUUM`
-- [ ] 100x faster analytical performance than regular Postgres, no database tuning required (see Clickbench results)
+- [x] 100x faster analytical performance than regular Postgres, no database tuning required (see Clickbench results)

-The following is a non-exhaustive list of known limitations of `deltalake` tables.
-As `pg_analytics` becomes production-ready, many of these limitations will be resolved.
+There are also several known limitations.
+As `pg_analytics` becomes production-ready, many of these will be resolved.

 - [ ] Referencing `deltalake` and regular Postgres `heap` tables in the same query
 - [ ] User-defined functions, aggregations, or types